-The focus of the Systems Program is understanding complex large-scale systems and developing tools for their design and operation.
-Such systems encompass built elements in the broad sense (infrastructures transportation, structures, etc.), societal systems (social networks, populations enterprises), and natural systems (land water, air, etc.).
+The focus of the Systems Engineering Program (Systems) is understanding complex large-scale systems and developing tools for their design and operation.
+Such systems encompass built elements in the broad sense (infrastructures transportation, structures, etc.), societal systems (social networks, populations enterprises), and natural systems (land water, air).
 These systems are at the core of Civil and Environmental Engineering of the 21st Century.

 The understanding of how such systems work requires knowledge about the constitutive laws that govern them, such as traffic flow, fluid mechanics, structural mechanics, and smart networks.
 It also requires an understanding of the theoretical paradigms that are used to model, control and optimize such systems.
 These include the theories of computation, control theory, optimization, behavioral economics, sensor networks, statistics, and signal processing.

-In response to these challenges, the Systems Engineering program provides courses that cover both field knowledge and technical/theoretical tools.
+In response to these challenges, the Systems Program provides courses that cover both field knowledge and technical/theoretical tools.
 This is reflected in the curriculum.
-We offer masters and doctoral degree programs providing the key skills, e.g. technological, mathematical, or social scientific, as well as the knowledge for a broad range of engineering domains.
+We offer masters and doctoral degree programs providing the key skills, e.g., technological, mathematical, or social scientific, as well as the knowledge for a broad range of engineering domains.
 Our graduates lead the next generation of research, start-ups, industrial corporations, and public-sector organizations.

-The program in Systems Engineering is flexible, and students can tailor their programs in consultation with a graduate advisor in any of a variety of areas of interest.
-Students have to get their curriculum approved by the Graduate Advisor of the Systems Program in the CEE Department.
+The Systems degree programs are flexible, and students can tailor their programs in consultation with a graduate adviser in any of a variety of areas of interest.
+Students have to get their curriculum approved by the Systems graduate adviser.
 Below are a few examples of the types of areas of interest that can be pursued.

 - Computational Intelligence in Natural Systems

 - Energy Systems

 - Systems Reliability, Risk Assessment and Decision

 - Mobile sensing

 - People in Complex Systems